Orbital currents in lattice multiorbital systems: Continuity equation, torques, and RKKY interaction

 To elucidate the physics of Eqs.\ \eqref{cont_eq_general} and \eqref{tau_general}, we consider the multiorbital system with generators and hopping matrices given in Eq.\ \eqref{L_matrices} and \eqref{t_orbit}, respectively, calculate the commutator in Eq.\ \eqref{tau_general}, and obtain

 Here, we have introduced $|\tilde{L}_\alpha|$, defined as the element-wise absolute value of $\tilde{L}_\alpha$.
 A similar operator is defined as the orbital angular position operator in Ref.\ \cite{Han2022}.
 Applying $|\tilde{L}_\alpha|$ on a site with an orbital linear combination with nonzero OAM in the $\alpha$ direction changes the sign of the OAM.
-All terms in Eq.\ \eqref{taus_explicit_orbital} scale with $(t-\gamma)$, which is the effective multiorbital hopping anisotropy parameter.
+All terms in Eq.\ \eqref{taus_explicit_orbital} scale with $(t-\gamma)$, which is the effective multiorbital-hopping anisotropy parameter.
 This can be understood physically.
-The eigenstates with nonzero OAM consist of two orbitals with a complex phase difference, so as the OAM current moves the state from one site to another, the hopping anisotropy breaks the state, resulting in a change of OAM.
-If the anisotropy increases, so does the change of angular momentum, in turn explaining why $\tau^L_\alpha$ scales with $(t-\gamma)$.
+The eigenstates with nonzero OAM consist of two orbitals with a complex phase difference, so as the OAM current moves the state from one site to another, the hopping anisotropy breaks the state, resulting in a loss of OAM.
+However, the OAM can not vanish and is therefore transferred to the lattice.
+If the anisotropy increases, so does the loss of angular momentum, in turn explaining why $\tau^L_\alpha$ scales with $(t-\gamma)$.

-Equation \eqref{tau_general} can also be used to find the nonzero spin torque terms in spin systems.
+Equation \eqref{tau_general} can also be used to find the nonzero spin-torque terms in spin systems.
 Specifically, in altermagnets, $\tau^{\mathrm{AM}}_\alpha$ are similar to those of Eq.\ \eqref{taus_explicit_orbital}, with the Pauli matrices replacing $|\tilde{L}_\alpha|$. $\tau^{\mathrm{AM}}$ are easily found by calculating $[\tilde{t}^{\mathrm{AM}}_{n, n+e_k}, \sigma_\alpha]$, but here we only note that $\tau_z^{\mathrm{AM}}$ is zero, while $\tau_x^{\mathrm{AM}}$ and $\tau_y^{\mathrm{AM}}$ are nonzero.
 Thus, the component of the spin current polarized in the $z$ direction is conserved, in contrast to the OAM current where none of the components are.
 We note that the continuity equation for the OAM current displays a rich behavior with regard to torque terms despite the absence of symmetry-lowering terms like orbital Rashba coupling, unlike spin currents.